maddievasquez/travel-itinerary/README.md

 - Ideal for short trips with multiple activities per day.

 ### 4. **Map View**
-- Integrates Google Maps to provide a visual representation of locations.
 - Users can see routes, distances, and nearby attractions.

 ### 5. **Day-by-Day View**
 - Each day’s schedule is displayed in an expanded format.
-- Includes meal suggestions, transport options, and notes.

-### 6. **Packing Checklist View**
-- Generates a personalized checklist based on the destination and activities.
-- Users can check off items as they pack.

-### 7. **Budget Breakdown View**
-- Displays estimated costs for transportation, accommodation, food, and activities.
-- Users can track their expenses and set budget limits.

-### 8. **Shared Collaborative View**
-- Allows multiple users to edit and contribute to a shared itinerary.
-- Ideal for group travel planning.

 ---